How to design your dream bedroom for maximum sleep

 You could, of course, go completely minimal and have nothing but side lamps.
 It’s up to you!

-When working on your bedroom design remember to break the process into steps.
+Rather than tying to design your dream bedroom in a weekend, break the process into steps.
 The first is to remove clutter, either give it away, eBay it or bin it.

 Next, decide on a colour scheme.
 It’s best to pick 3 or 4 colours.
 Don’t worry if you feel limited as you can always use multiple shades of each colour.

-While you don’t have to draw a floor plan, doing one will make it easier to try different furniture and layouts.
-Plus, SmartDraw is easy to use and free!
+While you don’t have to draw a floor plan, doing one will make it easier to design your dream bedroom.
+As you’ll easily be able to try different furniture and layouts.
+You’ll want to use SmartDraw as it’s easy to use and free!

-Remember there’s nothing stopping you from changing art and accessories a few times a year – even if you just rearrange them slightly.
-Usually, the smallest thing can have the biggest impact.
+Remember nothing is stopping you from changing art and accessories a few times a year, even if all you do is a slight rearranging.
+Usually, the smallest thing can have the largest impact, and this is abundantly clear when trying to design your dream bedroom.